 By now, you should be more than familiar with our series of regularly updating leaderboards for various Marquette Golden Eagles sports accomplishments.
 Keep checking back to that link in the previous sentence for our charts as the seasons continue to churn through history and MU’s various teams continue to create new memories and accomplishments.

 This time around, we’re going to check in on the career blocks list for Marquette men’s basketball.
-Specifically, our interest here is where Theo John is currently sitting in the top five.
+Specifically, our interest here is Oso Ighodaro and what he’s going to do with the 2023-24 season.

-Here’s what the chart looks like following Marquette’s February 27th game against Connecticut.
+Here’s what the chart looks like after Marquette’s game against #2 Purdue.

 Marquette MBB Career Blocks Chart